 I want to be with this guy.
 All the time.
 Even during the mundane doings of life.

-We’re going on week two of being apart at the moment, he in London, me in Boston going about my daily life of teaching yoga, cuddling with my cat, teaching more yoga, shopping for eggs and unsweetened almond milk, and explaining to friends who ask, that no, I do not like being apart from him.
+We’re going on week two of being apart at the moment, he in London, me in Boston.
+Teaching yoga, cuddling with my cat, teaching more yoga, shopping for eggs and unsweetened almond milk, and explaining to friends who ask, that no, I do not like being apart from him.
 Not even for a couple of days.

 But isn’t that kind of nice?
 Being apart for a little while?”

 Years ago I would have concurred vehemently.
 And not just during the sorry days of my previous marriage.
 I’ve always craved time alone.
 Even before the heartbreak, I looked forward to quiet walks through the soggy trails of Seattle’s Discovery Park with my standard poodle Bentley prancing alongside (in essence not alone, of course, but as anyone with a companion dog can relate, they innately mirror our current state without ever encroaching – something humans aren’t always so good at).
 Loved smelling the salty air and listening to hungry seagulls’ caws as I ran along the waterfront.
 Trolling the aisles of Elliott Bay Bookstore’s travel section for tips on planning my next adventure – maybe Morocco this time.
 Perhaps even solo.